ssunils/python-html-to-json/README.md

 ## How to run it

-Run
+Run the following command to start working on the project

-`pip3 install -r requirements.txt` to install the dependencies `python3 -m venv venv` to setup a virtual environment `python3 -m flask run` to run the application
+* `pip3 install -r requirements.txt` to install the dependencies
+* `python3 -m venv venv` to setup a virtual environment
+* `python3 -m flask run` to run the application

 API can be accessed in `http://127.0.0.1:5000/`